Little Murders: 1969 Off Broadway production

-Ted Mann had the idea of reviving the play off Broadway and hired Alan Arkin to direct.
-It was revived in 1969 by Circle in the Square in New York City, directed by Arkin with a cast that included Linda Lavin, Vincent Gardenia, and Fred Willard.
+Theodore Mann had the idea of reviving the play off Broadway and hired Alan Arkin to direct.
+It was revived in 1969 by Circle in the Square in New York City, directed by Arkin with a cast that included Linda Lavin, Vincent Gardenia, Elizabeth Wilson and Fred Willard.
 Feiffer had no creative involvement in the production.
 The New York Times called the production "fantastically funny."
 That production ran for 400 performances, and won Feiffer an Obie Award.
 Lavin won the 1969 Outer Critics Circle Award for Best Performance.

 There was also a successful 1969 production in Los Angeles.

 Arkin directed Feiffer's second play The White House Murder Case.

 Film production

 Jean-Luc Godard

 In January 1969, Elliott Gould announced he had formed his own production company with Jack Brodsky and that they would make two films: The Assistant, from a novel by Bernard Malamud, and Little Murders.
 Gould said he signed Jean-Luc Godard to direct.
 United Artists were going to finance and release it, and Robert Benton and David Newman would write the script.
 Gould was unhappy with Benton and Newman's script, and Godard's interest waned.

 Alan Arkin

 Feiffer wrote the script.
 He added new scenes, including new characters such as Alfred Chamberlain's parents (played by John Randolph and Doris Roberts).
-Feiffer said "all I've done in the screenplay is change it from a theatre cliche to a movie cliche."
+Feiffer said "all I've done in the screenplay is change it from a theatre cliché to a movie cliché."

 Gould asked Arkin to direct (he had never directed a feature before but had directed two short films and had extensive experience as a theatre director).
 Arkin was reluctant to return to the material but was persuaded after a series of meetings with Feiffer; he was announced as the director in March 1970.
 Arkin said the film was "about the human condition."

-Richard Zanuck, head of Fox, who had made MASH and Move with Gould, agreed to finance the film for $1.4 million.
+Richard Zanuck, head of Fox, who had made M*A*S*H and Move with Gould, agreed to finance the film for $1.4 million.
 Gould's salary was $200,000, deferred until after the film made a profit.